HOME MEDICINE CABINET FOR CAREGIVERS

 Who has access and who updates the list

-If the cabinet is shared, set one simple rule: who adds new packages, who removes old ones, who prepares lists for visits.
-Family sharing helps, but even the best tool becomes messy if nobody owns the updates.
+If the cabinet is shared, set one simple rule: who adds new packages, who removes outdated ones and who prepares the list for appointments.
+Family sharing helps, but it is not enough if nobody knows who is keeping things in order.

 The good news is that the system does not need to be complex.
-In many homes, one main caregiver and one second viewer is enough.
-What matters is that they both look at the same state.
+In many homes, one main caregiver and a second person with view access is enough.
+What matters is that both people are looking at the same current list.

 What needs to be ready for appointments